martijnbentum/E2ELD-cautious-fiesta/notes/mald_spectral_balance.md

-The spectral balance was calculated based on the article Sluijter & van Heuven 1994, Spectral balance as an acoustic correlate of linguistic stress.
+Spectral balance was calculated based on the article Sluijter & van Heuven 1994 (Spectral balance as an acoustic correlate of linguistic stress).
 It was calculated for all vowels in all words in the MALD dataset.
 In total 67K vowels.
 Spectral balance computes the intensity of four frequecy bands 0 - 500
 500 - 1000
 1000 - 2000
 2000 - 4000
-Sluijter & van Heuven (1994) show that linair discriminant analysis can classify stressed based on the intensity of these four bands.
-The intensity of lower frequency bands shows a slow drop off for stressed vowels.
+Sluijter & van Heuven (1994) show that linair discriminant analysis can classify stress based on the intensity of these four frequency bands.
+The intensity of lower frequency bands shows a slower drop off for stressed vowels compared to unstressed vowels.
 A further classification improvement can be obtained by changing the frequency bands based on the formants.
+This was not attempted for the current analysis.

 LDA classification performance on unseen data based on the inensity values of the aforementioned frequecy bands: